kneasle/kneasle.github.io/content/ideas/comp-data/index.md

   OSes.
 - **Extensible**: Programs should be able to add their own metadata to the any part of the data.
 - **Readable**: A computer-savvy human should be able to read, debug and modify data in this format.
-- **Specified**: Pricking rows and calls from this format should be entirely mechanical and unambiguous.
+- **Specified**: Pricking rows and calls from this format should be simple and unambiguous.

 ### More details